My Easy Eel Sauce Is Simply Divine

 Eel sauce goes well with almost anything!
 Traditionally, it’s used on grilled eels or unagi.

-But I love using it on Salmon Sushi Bake, Bánh Mì Nachos, Tuna Sushi Bake For One, sushi rolls, and salmon rice bowls at home.
+But I love using it on Salmon Sushi Bake, Bánh Mì Nachos, Tuna Sushi Bake For One, Sushi hand rolls, Sushi Bake Cupcakes, Tuna Sushi Bake For One, Spam Musubi Bake and salmon rice bowls at home.
 It also makes a fantastic glaze for chicken, salmon, and even salads.

 I like to use it as a dipping sauce for veggies like cucumbers and avocado.
 No matter how you use it, it’s always a delicious sauce!